Majid-dev/azure-project/REDME.md

 - **Rolling update strategy:** 25% max surge
 - **Labels:** Applied to the deployment for better identification and management
 - **ImagePullPolicy:** Set to fetch the image only if not cached
-- **Docker Registry:** Using https://docker.akostage.ir as private registry
+- **Docker Registry:** Using https://docker.akostage.ir as private docker registry
 - **Security context:**
   - Running the container as a non-root user
   - Specifying a custom security context